coder-forge/lesson-tdd-consume-api-data-viz/README.md

 ```

 Here are are requiring the libraries that we will be using.
 We will use the
-assert object from the `chai` module.
+assert tool from the `chai` module.

 The next block:
 ```javascript